drthaipham/CIHAutoNox/README.md

 # CIHAutoNox

+Tested on Kodi 16.2

 This is a modified version of scope nox by funkd.. which is a modified version of AeonNox by BigNoid.
 Features:

     - Mask (black out) areas outside of the specified aspect ratio.
     - Place the OSD and the Seekbar at the top and bottom of the screen
     - Automatically detect hardcoded black bars and calculate the aspect ratio of the playing video.
+    - Can Manually specify the aspect ratio of the playing video.
     - Aspect ratio supported: 2.35, 2.0, 1.85, 16:9, 1.33.
     **** Requires Kodi addon KodiCallback for autoaspect ratio detection ***
     - Can be used to control/recall projector settings specific to the AR of the playing video.